career decision

 Compulsory education

-Compulsory education namely primary and secondary up to the stated leaving age currently 16, serves two purposes,
+Compulsory education namely primary and secondary up to the stated leaving age currently 16, should serve two purposes,

 1. To teach children absolutely necessary introductory simple facts of subjects that matters most in life.